Gold canyon heart & Home

 In 2006, a group of incarcerated men joined together on common ground after realizing their time was best served by helping others.
 Inside the confined walls of prison they developed a full curriculum of peer lead courses to teach their fellow inmates fundamental life-skills and recovery principles to prepare each other for reentry into society.
-Family members of Joe Chiappetta, a founding member, applied for 501(c)3 status for a non-profit entity which they named Gold Canyon Heart & Home (GCHH).
-The success of this led to the corrections administration allowing GCHH to support peer mentors having their own classroom settings unsupervised by corrections officers.

 We do ask that you return one good deed with another and perform an act of kindness.
 This generous cycle of compassion and goodwill continues indefinitely.